Create a pipeline with custom connectors

 Configure your endpoints

-Next, you need to configure the endpoints you have selected, to determine the structure of your target table, prevent duplicates, allow updates, and execute incremental loading.
+Next, you need to configure the endpoints you have selected, determine the structure of your target table, prevent duplicates, allow updates, and enable incremental loading.

-You can configure multiple endpoints here.
-All configured endpoints will be available when the connector is used in a pipeline, allowing the user to select which of the endpoints they want to use.
+You can configure multiple endpoints, all of which will be available when using the connector in a pipeline, allowing you to choose which endpoints to use.

 The fully qualified table name, which may contain a maximum of 255 characters, is created by combining the custom name and the custom table prefix.